 Zion Lutheran Church celebrated its 100th anniversary on September 16-17, 2017.
 Included below is our history book, Rededication Service Bulletin from our 10:30am service on September 17, and our Anniversary Divine Service Bulletin from our 3:00pm service on September 17.

-Zion Lutheran Church will be celebrated its 100th anniversary on September 17, 2017.
-This year also corresponds with 500th anniversary of the Reformation on October 31, 2017.
-Our theme includes Luther’s Rose in the center of a cross with the letters “VDMA” in each corner.
+Zion Lutheran Church celebrated its 100th anniversary on September 17, 2017.
+The year also corresponds with 500th anniversary of the Reformation on October 31, 2017.
+Our theme included Luther’s Rose in the center of a cross with the letters “VDMA” in each corner.

 The cross is the center of our Christian faith as we proclaim Jesus Christ and Him crucified (1 Corinthians 2:2).

 Luther’s Rose is a long standing symbol of Lutheranism.
 The black cross in the center reminds us that Jesus died to take the punishment for our sins.
 The red heart reminds us of the love God has for us in sending Jesus to be our Savior.
 The red of the heart is the color of the blood of Christ, shed for us and for our salvation.
 The white rose helps us remember the work of the Holy Spirit who make us pure and holy in God’s sight by bringing us to faith in Jesus and by helping us to live our lives for Him.
 The sky blue background pictures the joy of the new life God gives to all who believe and trust in Him.
 Finally, the golden ring outlining the seal reminds us of our eternal inheritance – a home in heaven where we will enjoy complete joy and happiness in our Savior’s presence.